Putin: “Europe pays gas in rubles”… Currency value restoration ‘trick’

 Russian President Vladimir Putin said on the 23rd (local time) that “Western groups have lost all confidence in their own currency” and that European gas buyers must pay in rubles.

-For the currency to rise again, demand must increase.
+For the currency to rise once more, demand must increase.
 To this end, European gas buyers are forced to use rubles.
 As gas prices are on an upward trend, there is a possibility that the demand for the ruble will increase further in the future.
 Dutch TTF natural gas futures used in Europe closed at 107 euros per megawatt-hour (MWh) on the same day, up 9% from the previous trading day.
 That price is six times higher than a year ago.

 Europe, which relies heavily on Russian gas, is in chaos.
 Contrary to Russia’s position, it is because they feel the risk of using the ruble, whose value is unstable due to war.
 James Wadel, European gas adviser at consulting firm Energy Aspects, said Putin’s actions were “amidst Western sanctions, Russia is trying to completely ruin its gas contract.”